 In some areas of the United States, you can get ready-made dough for tamales, either fresh from a tortilla factory or in the refrigerated section of the supermarket.
 If you don’t live in such a place—or if you just want to make your tamales completely from scratch—use this basic recipe.
 It calls for masa harina, a commercial corn flour product which is used to make tortillas, tamales, and many other Mexican and Central American foods.

 The number of tamales that you will be able to make with this recipe will depend upon the size of the tamales and the quantity of filling used in each one.
-(See How to Make Tamales for an outline of the entire process and All About Tamales for a description of some of the kinds that exist).

 Note: Masa harina (which translates as “dough flour”) is the dry product; by itself means “dough” and is what you have after rehydrating the flour.